National Library of Brazil

-The largest library in Latin America and the seventh largest in the world, its collections include about 9 million items.
+Considered by UNESCO the largest library in Latin America and the seventh largest in the world, its collections include about 9 million items.
 It organized the first library science courses in Latin America and its staff has led the modernization of library services, including the development of online databases.

 History

 The history of the National Library began on 1 November 1755, when Lisbon suffered a violent earthquake.
 The Royal Library was considered one of the most important libraries in Europe at that time.
 This irreparable loss to the Portuguese was the impetus for moving many of its contents to Brazil.
 The collection was brought in three stages, the first being in 1810 and two in 1811.
 The library of 60,000 books was accommodated initially in the upstairs rooms of the Third Order of Carmel Hospital (in accordance with the charter of July 27, 1810), located in the old back street of Carmel close to the Imperial Palace.
 The facilities, however, were considered inadequate and as well potentially jeopardizing the valuable collection.
 Therefore, on 29 October 1810, a date that was assigned to the official founding of the National Library, Prince Regent John (later King John VI of Portugal, Brazil and the Algarves) issued a decree which provided that a royal library should be established from the funds of the royal treasury.